coocood/freecache/README.md

 Each segment has its own lock, so it supports high concurrent access.

 ##TODO
-* Support in place update to improve cache hit rate.
 * Support dump to file and load from file.
 * Support resize cache size at runtime.